AlveenaAftab/Hackathone-Milestone-3/README.md

 Description

 I have developed a dynamic resume using HTML, CSS, JavaScript, and React, showcasing my professional profile, skills, and experiences in an interactive and visually appealing format, with real-time updates and dynamic interaction.

-Or, if you'd like a shorter version:

-Dynamic Resume

-An interactive, real-time resume built with HTML, CSS, JavaScript, and React, showcasing professional profile, skills, and experiences in a dynamic and visually appealing format.